ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 We want to help you achieve your goal of publishing open and comparable grants data using the 360Giving Data Standard.

-**This isn’t a reporting process, it’s an opportunity to let people know about your grantmaking using data.**
+This isn’t a reporting process, it’s an opportunity to let people know about your grantmaking using data.

+### 360Giving Helpdesk
 Our pro-bono support helps funders to navigate the steps to publish their grant data using the 360Giving Data Standard.
 We provide guidance and direct support to help streamline the process as far as possible.

 At any point in this process we invite you to contact our free Helpdesk via <support@threesixtygiving.org> with queries, large or small.